 You want to explore the data scientist careers off the beaten path?
 Then a data science startup might be the right place for you.
 Startups give you the chance to face challenges independently and wear multiple hats.
 Working in a startup can help you grow your skillset tremendously in a relatively short period of time.
 This rings especially true if you compare it to working in large corporations where it may take years of repetitive tasks before you climb up the data science ladder.

-Author’s note: You can discover which are the most rapidly advancing data science startups in our article Best Startups 2019 to Work For as a Data Scientist in 2023.
+Author’s note: You can discover which are the most rapidly advancing data science startups in our article Best Startups to Work For as a Data Scientist in 2023.

 Government Data Science Jobs

 Have you ever considered applying for data scientist government jobs?
 Although this may not be the most popular career choice, an increasing number of countries realize the importance of data-driven innovation and the socio-economic benefits that it can bring.
 Which means plenty of data science career opportunities.
 For example, in their project the U.S. Climate Resilience Toolkit, the U.S. Federal Government has developed a catalog of more than 200 digital tools to boost climate resiliency.
 And that certainly indicates a positive outlook for data science careers, most prominently data analysis careers, careers in data analytics, and careers in big data analytics.

 So, how to get a data science job for the government?
 As a first step, you can visit the following government jobs directories:

 - USA JOBS – if you’re based in the U.S. and you want to explore a wide scope of data science hiring paths;